Toyota Argentina: History

 The first Toyota vehicles were imported to Argentina in the 1950s because of a law that allowed the import of duty free vehicles in Patagonia.
-Nevertheless, Toyota cars did not experience a real success until the late 1970s to mid-1980s with the imported models Celica coupe and Hilux pickup.
+Nevertheless, Toyota cars did not experience a real success until the late 1970s to mid-1980s with the imported models like the Celica coupe and Hilux pickup.

 In 1993, Toyota decided to establish itself in Argentina as part of a global strategy within Mercosur.
 Since the end of the 1950s, Toyota already had an assembly plant in Brazil where it produced the Bandeirante utility vehicle, and the regime in force in the region allowed a complementation between both factories.

 Toyota Argentina was founded in 1994 during the Carlos Menem's presidency.
 At first, the company imported vehicles prior to taking over manufacturing process in 1997, with the Hilux pickup being the first model produced by the firm in Argentina.
 During the first year of production, 10,000 unit were assembled.

 The company inaugurated its plant in Zárate, Buenos Aires, on 21 March 1997, which became not only its 29th production plant in the world but the first Japanese investment in the Argentine automotive industry.
 In the next 20 years, more than US$2 billion were invested in the 1,320,000 m2 Zárate plant.
 As of 2017, the facilities had a production capacity of 140,000 units -of which 70% are destined for export markets- and a workforce of 5,000 employees.

 In 2000, 50,000 units were produced.
 The following year, Toyota Argentina had a 30.9% share of the pick-up market with more than 66,000 units produced.
-That year the company a new version which required an investment of USD30 million.
+That year the company a new version which required an investment of US$30 million.
 Plus, 150 new jobs were added.
-During 2002, Toyota announced an investment of USD200 million, converting the Zárate plant into a platform for the production and export of multipurpose vehicles for Latin America.
+During 2002, Toyota announced an investment of US$200 million, converting the Zárate plant into a platform for the production and export of multipurpose vehicles for Latin America.
 Toyota Argentina reached 100,000 units produced in 2003.